swiftlang/swift-evolution/proposals/NNNN-replace-ternary.md

 for Swift when higher clarity can be achieved with language features by creating an extension to `Bool`.

+8. The ternary operator was created for, and is much more suited to a language like C, where there were no generics and as such no alternative  to an unintuitive operator.

-8. There are similar sentiments in other languages that have special constructs that could be handled in-language, such as [`if then else` in Haskell](https://wiki.haskell.org/If-then-else#Is_If-Then-Else_so_important.3F).
+9. There are similar sentiments in other languages that have special constructs that could be handled in-language, such as [`if then else` in Haskell](https://wiki.haskell.org/If-then-else#Is_If-Then-Else_so_important.3F).
 `if then else` is almost identical to the `?:` operator, the exception being that it's prefixed by `if`, while `?:` has no prefix.